serverless/blog/posts/2017-06-09-serverless-v1.15.0.md

 ### Cognito User Pool Trigger event

-Serverless v1.15 adds support for the new `cognitoUserPool` event source which enables you a way to react to Cognito User Pool triggers.
+Serverless v1.15 adds support for the new `cognitoUserPool` event source which enables a way to react to Cognito User Pool triggers.

 Let's take a look at an example where we configure our `greet` function to be called whenever the `PreSignUp` User Pool trigger is triggered: